-Kenya Revenue Authority 'lost $39m to hacker' - BBC News
+Kenya tax system 'hacked for millions'

 Alex Mutungi Mutuku, 28, is accused of electronic fraud but he denies any wrongdoing.

-The prosecution says he is part of a wider network that is stealing money from several high-profile institutions.
+The prosecution says he is part of an international network stealing money from several state bodies.

+The government says there is a ring involving expatriates from the United States and other countries, along with police officers and civil servants.

+A thorough background check on state employees is now being conducted, government spokesperson Eric Kiraithe told the BBC.

 Mr Mutuku was arrested after police conducted an operation following a tip-off that institutions were losing money.